Skip to main content

 • graphics

-• “The graphics are decent for the price, but the supposed difficulty curve is practically nonexistent.
-The hardest puzzles took at most 15 seconds to figure out, while the easiest ones were completely trivial.
-Most of the hour I spent completing this game was spent walking and pushing around blocks, which followed an inconvenient movement system.”
+• “The graphics are decent for the price, but the format and twists are fine.
+However, the supposed difficulty curve is practically nonexistent, and the majority of the game involved pushing around blocks with an inconvenient movement system.”

-• “There's no real cohesion between the graphical design and the controls, meaning the whole 'console' gimmick doesn't really hold up.”
+• “And there's no real cohesion between the graphical design or the controls, meaning the whole 'console' gimmick doesn't really hold up.”

 • grinding